What is the purpose of the `self` parameter? Why is it needed?

 - Inheritance relies on

-to ensure that methods operate on the correct instance. - It enables polymorphic behavior, allowing subclasses to override methods while still accessing the parent class's attributes.
+selfto ensure that methods operate on the correct instance. - It enables polymorphic behavior, allowing subclasses to override methods while still accessing the parent class's attributes.

 - Inheritance relies on

-How Does self
+How Does self Work?

-When you create an instance of a class and call its methods, Python automatically passes the instance to the method as the first argument, typically named self
+When you create an instance of a class and call its methods, Python automatically passes the instance to the method as the first argument, typically named self.
+This mechanism ensures that the method has access to the instance's attributes and other methods.

 Example: